raspberrypilearning/catch-the-dots/en/step_8.md

---- challenge ---
-## Challenge: Improve your game!
+## Challenge: Improve your game
 Can you think of ways to improve your game?
 For example, you could create special dots that:

-+ double your score;
++ Double your score?
-+ slow down the dots;
++ Slow down the dots?
-+ hide all the other dots on the screen!
++ Hide all the other dots on the screen?

---- /challenge ---
+Could you add a menu with buttons to your game?
+You could add an instructions screen or a separate screen for showing the high score.